 \subsubsection{Decomposition}

-For any $1$-Lipschitz function $u\colon\mathbb{R}^n\to\mathbb{R}$ the corresponding transport rays enjoy an important property that -- up to a set of the Lebesgue measure zero -- any two distinct transport rays are disjoint, see, e.g., \cite{Ciosmak2021}.
-This condition (\ref{eqn:optimalityone}) implies that $x,y$ belong to a common transport ray of an optimal $u$.
-In other words, any optimal transport has to occur within the transport rays of an optimal potential.
+For any $1$-Lipschitz function $u\colon\mathbb{R}^n\to\mathbb{R}$ the corresponding transport rays enjoy the important property that -- up to a set of Lebesgue measure zero -- any two distinct transport rays are disjoint, see, e.g., \cite{Ciosmak2021}.
+The condition (\ref{eqn:optimalityone}) implies that $x,y$ belong to a common transport ray of an optimal $u$.
+Thus, any optimal transport has to occur within the transport rays of an optimal potential.
 There are, however, further restrictions on the optimal transports.